nubbthedestroyer/geosurf-proxy-automation/README.md

 ### Install

-Just run there commands on a Ubuntu 16.04 server
+Just run these commands on a Ubuntu 16.04 virtual server in a public cloud.
+A good example would be Amazon Lightsail or Digital Ocean.

 ```bash
 apt update